Online vs In-Person Dental Second Opinion: Pros, Cons & How to Choose

 Online Dental Second Opinion

-The key difference: the online reviewer has no financial incentive to recommend additional procedures.
-Their entire business model is the review itself, not the follow-up treatment.The key difference: the online reviewer has no financial incentive to recommend additional procedures.
+The key difference: the online reviewer has no procedural revenue tied to your treatment decision.
+Their entire business model is the review itself, not the follow-up treatment.The key difference: the online reviewer has no procedural revenue tied to your treatment decision.
 Their entire business model is the review itself, not the follow-up treatment.

 Cost Comparison Summary